Sustainability Plan – Executive Summary

 - Reduction of Position(s) through Attrition.
 The Board (in 2017) began the process of reducing the number of employees by not replacing those leaving employment.
 This will be either through shifting previous responsibilities to current employees or not hiring replacements.
 This should reduce employment by two employees at a savings of $ 140,000.00.
 This will be accomplished by year end 2019.

 - Administrative “Right Sizing“.
-Board will explore sharing superintendent with another county.
-Current superintendent plans on retiring in 2019.
 Business Manager is combining fiscal responsibilities with other activities absorbed on the retirement of the former “Office Manager.”

 - Sale of Adult Center and Early Childhood Centers.
 Discussion will be ongoing with the nonprofit workshop board regarding sale of the Board’s adult services facility.
 The net savings to the Board would primarily be related to maintenance and insurance.
 Additionally, consideration will be given to a similar scenario regarding the school facility and Western Buckeye ESC.